The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

-I recommend staying for 2 nights in Amalfi because it is a fantastic town on the Amalfi Coast.
+I recommend staying for 2 nights in Amalfi due to the fact that it is such a fantastic town on the Amalfi Coast.

 - Hotel Santa Caterina (5-Star Luxury Accommodation)

-Having drinks in the main public square where you can watch crowds of people walking by is a very enjoyable experience.
+Having drinks in the main public square where you can watch crowds of people walking by is a very enjoyable experience in Amalfi.

-The next day after your first night in Amalfi, in the morning, walk the Path of the Gods.
+The following day after your first night in Amalfi, in the morning, walk the Path of the Gods.

 Spend time at the beach in Amalfi

 After your walk, return to Amalfi and maybe go to the beach to cool off.

 The beach at Amalfi is a real gem.